 This package is, therefore, prepared to introduce and provide users’ guidelines how appropriately integrate different household micro irrigation technologies for sustainable development and extension intervention.
 The effort will be able to improve the livelihoods of smallholder farmers by contributing to Ethiopia’s overall vision of achieving middle income level by 2025.

-HHMIT Package objective
+Package Objectives

-General
+General Objective